International Minor for Engineers

 Foreign Language Proficiency

 - For students who complete the language proficiency using U-M courses or transfer credit, up to 6 credits of third and fourth-semester language courses can be used toward the 15-credit total.

 - 7 credits of Global/Intercultural Courses are required (If students test out of the language requirement, 13 credits of International Courses are required).

 - At least one course must be Comparative Perspectives (see below)

-Currently, we don’t publish a list of approved International Courses because the list would be so vast.
+For a list of currently approved global/intercultural courses click here.
 We recommend perusing the LSA course guide to see what might interest you.
 If you find one you think might count toward the minor, you can submit it for approval using the International Minor Course Approval Request Form; our faculty advisor will review the course and e-mail you with the results.

 - A specific kind of Global/Intercultural course focusing on comparing two or more non-U.S. cultures.